 This weed closely resembles hemlock, so be careful what you pick when trying to find a natural remedy for contraceptive!
 Due to its diuretic properties, queen Anne’s lace may also be useful in breaking up and eliminating kidney stones.
 Ancient folks used the weed to treat ring worm.

-Both horse nettles and stinging nettles should never meet their be forced out of the soil at the end of a weedeater blade.
-Horse nettles can be cooked into stews and also used a both a diuretic and a sedative.
+Both horse nettles and stinging nettles should never be forced out of the soil at the end of a weedeater blade.
+Horse nettles can be cooked into stews, and also used a both a diuretic and a sedative.
 Sure, you have to don gloves when dealing with stinging nettles, but it is worth it.

 Once boiled, these nettles have been used as natural ingredients in remedies to treat celiac disease, urinary tract infection, acid reflux, intestinal gas, colitis, gout, arthritis, auto-immune disorder, Alzheimer’s, hay fever, tendonitis, and fibromyalgia.

-This common backyard weed flowers and produces seeds year around.
+This common backyard weed flowers and produces seeds year-round.
 It is often found growing in areas of rich soil, indicating a good plot to plant in.
 Shepherd’s Purse is often foraged in the early spring when its cabbage-tasting leaves are young and the most tender.

-It is a prime ingredient in a rice and barley dish consume ritually in Japan every January.
-Shepherd’s Pure can be tossed into salad as an alternative or addition to lettuce.
+It is a prime ingredient in a rice and barley dishes consumed ritually in Japan every January.
+Shepherd’s Purse can be tossed into salads as an alternative, or in addition to lettuce.

 The seeds from the weed can be cut open and placed around garden plants to deter insects.
 The inside of the seed boasts a sticky and gummy substance that affixed the mouths of any insect that tries to eat them, to the outer pod.
 The seed gummy filling is highly toxic to most larvae.